 In my home I only accept dogs 40 lbs and under.
 However, I enjoy caring for larger Guest dogs as well; this includes visiting them at home, walking, and transportation.
-I have experience with several larger breeds, including spitz mixes, lab mixes, Australian Shepherds, and a Newfoundland.
-Cat sitting is also something I enjoy very much (see pictures of several).
+I have experience with several larger breeds between 40 and 90 lbs.
+Cat sitting is also something I enjoy very much (see pictures).

 I do appreciate getting a list of specific words you use as commands for your pets, because it makes our time together easier.
 If I am taking care of a Guest still in training, I will continue your training already in progress, but I am not a professional trainer.
 Your pal probably won't come home knowing 20 new tricks!!

 Dog cookbooks and online recipes provide lots of ideas for appropriate snacks and meal supplements, unless the owner specifies no treats or human food.
 I split the daily portions into breakfast and dinner so they get fed twice a day, usually around 8:00 am and 6:00 pm.
-If needed, I can create separate feeding areas using doorway gates.
+When needed, I will create separate feeding areas using doorway gates.